JKirchartz/jkirchartz.github.com/_posts/2009-06-18-project-medrespond-cancer-clinical.md

 ![Cancer Clinical Trials screenshot](http://4.bp.blogspot.com/_KHL6Vvj96Eo/S9BXOuh79ZI/AAAAAAAAAmw/o_6l5ElnYyk/s320/medRespond.png)

-My task was to Record, Edit, and add Graphics to hundreds of videos to be used with their AI-based question & answer engine.
+My task was to Record, Edit, and add Graphics to hundreds of videos to be used with their AI-based question &amp; answer engine.

 Video was recorded on green-screen with a variety of actors, celebrities, patients, and doctors.
 Each video had to be edited together from several takes, and entered into a database containing a transcript and link to the video.